abonello/project-1/README.md

 **FIXED**

 This bug is now fixed.
 It took me about 8hrs of work and testing but it was worth going through the process.
-All I had to do is to get the height of the extended info section that was going to be set to 0px and take that amount in consideration the scrolling to the top of the contact form.
-The complexity arises from the fact that I used the CTA buttons in two other places, out side of the extended info.
+All I had to do is to get the height of the extended info section that will be set to 0px on closing, and take that amount in consideration when scrolling to the top of the contact form.
+The complexity arises from the fact that I used the CTA buttons in two other places, outside of the extended info.
 These are not meant to collapse.
 I solved this by separating the actions in different functions, something that I should have done from the start.
 NOTE: The reason why I want to reduce the height of the extended section to 0px is a visual one.
 I want to animate this in order to avoid a sudden jump that would otherwise happen.
 This is in keeping with the overall feel of the site that all movements are done smoothly.

 Tested manually on google chrome and my mobile (Android) and it works well.

 ----

 2.
 The other bug is the background parallax effect.
 It does not work on all mobile browsers.
-I researched this on google but none of the fixes I came across seem to work.
+I researched this on google but none of the fixes I came across seems to work.
 This is not a high priority bug as the site still looks and functions well without the parallax effect.

 ### Cleaning and validating code

 * **HTML** - https://validator.w3.org/
 There are a number of warnings for the iframes realted to the code from soundcloud.
 The validator complains about width beign set to 100%.
 I tried removing this and the iframe will only occupy half the width I want.
 With width="100%" it works and fills all the space available.
-There is a Error saying that | is an illegal character.
+There is an Error saying that | is an illegal character.
 This is found in code copied from google fonts.
 I am leaving this as is.
 There are errors saying: "The element button must not appear as a descendant of the a element".
 These are properly nested and work well as they are and they ensure that no matter where the user clicks on the button it will elicit a response.

 * **CSS** - https://jigsaw.w3.org/css-validator/